 Sometimes I struggle to get the juices flowing and if that happens, and it persists I may turn on the television just to get my mind wondering.
 Then even if I watch some TV I will see niche ideas on screen and the commercials.
 Once I have a few ideas down on paper I plug a few into LongTail Pro & SEMrush Keyword Magic Tool.
 Both of those are excellent tools!
 SEMrush has an entire suite of awesome software to work with.

 I’m not going to waste any time with this step, because I may not be sure of anything at this point?
-Although, if I do feel strongly about something that I have I will do an alphabet soup run on Jaaxy to see what all I come up with, and then plot my course from there?
+Although, if I do feel strongly about something that I have I will do a quick keyword check with Keyword Magic to see what all I come up with, and then plot my course from there?

 When it comes to Niche Research, seeing is believing!